Cooked Rice (1 Cup, Cooked) and English Curd Rice (100 G)

 Stay Hydrated

-Engage in light physical activity like a short walk after your meal to help your body use the glucose more effectively.
+Engage in light physical activity, such as a short walk, after your meal to help your muscles use up some of the glucose in your bloodstream.

 Mindful Eating